stuffbymax/farcry-1-devmode-file/README.md

 # farcry-1-devmode-file
-this is the devmod file for farcry 1 if you dont have t
+this is the devmod file for farcry 1 if you dont have it